Zaroxqs/Zaros_CGL/README.md

 Includes a clearing button to clear the UI and persistent data.

-Also currently allows for custom background image background uploading.
+Also currently allows for custom background image uploading.

 ![image](https://github.com/user-attachments/assets/af25cad7-b176-46a6-a5a8-3432943e7708)